-Latter Prophets

-Core Unit.
-The Latter Prophets (Old Testament 3) introduces the 'writing' prophets God sent to Israel leading up to, during and after the exiles that Israel experienced.
-In the Latter Prophets students encounter a wide range of topics and literary styles.
-Prominent in this material are warnings about coming judgement and promises of future redemption and blessing, although a special emphasis is placed on the promise of a new covenant that finds its fulfilment in the gospel.
+Latter Prophets Content Core Unit.
+The Latter Prophets (Old Testament 1.
+The prophets in historical and canonical context 3) introduces the 'writing' prophets God sent 2.
+The prophets in theological context to Israel leading up to, during and after the 3.
+Overview of Isaiah exiles that Israel experienced.
+In the Latter 4.
+Isaiah 1 - 39 Prophets students encounter a wide range of 5.
+Isaiah 40 - 66 topics and literary styles.
+Prominent in this 6.
+Jeremiah material are warnings about coming 7.
+Ezekiel judgement and promises of future redemption 8.
+The book of the Twelve 1 and blessing, although a special emphasis is 9.
+The book of the Twelve 2 placed on the promise of a new covenant that 10.
+The book of the Twelve 3 finds its fulfilment in the gospel.